sadodk/sadodk/README.md

 I'm a Full-Stack Web Developer !
 </h2>

 I love the entire process of developing creative webapplications.
-I love most tech related issues and are a BitCoin believer !
+I love most tech related issues and I'm a BitCoin Fanboy !

 ### 🤝 Connect with me: